JorgeCalligopoulo/Jorge-Repo/Wazuh/Integration/WorkFlows/Workflows Integration.md

 - Start
 When a Teams webhook request is received

-\nWho can trigger the flow?:  Anyone
+Who can trigger the flow?:  Anyone

 - Second Step:
 Post message in a chat or channel

 Post as: Flow bot

 Post in: Channel

 Team: `<Select desired Team>`

 Channel: `<Select desired channel>`

 Adaptive Card: `@{triggerBody()}`

 in other words chose the "body" From Start node